Shikaga/PitchBlackAnalysis/index.md

 He asks her to come aboard, offering his hand, and coaxing her onboard with gentle words and nudges, to overcome her emotional paralysis.
 This scene is truly incredible, Fry finally breaking down, weeping in the rain as she slowly resolves to leave the other to their fate, while Riddick comforts her.

-But at the last minute, Fry resolves to save others, even if it suicide.
+But at the last minute, Fry resolves to save others, even if it is suicide.

 > `FRY: "Now, you!
 You listen to me!
 I am the captain of this ship.
 And I am not leaving anyone on this rock"`